Q. Where do I obtain legal forms necessary to bring a case to court?

 Q. I have papers to serve on a person.
 Where do I bring them?

-A. First take the papers to the Clerk of Court Office then to the Civil Process Unit of the Marathon County Sheriff's Department, both located at 500 Forest Street, in the Marathon County Courthouse Complex.
+A. First take the papers to the Clerk of Court Office to be authenticated, then to the Civil Process Unit of the Marathon County Sheriff's Office, both located at 500 Forest Street, in the Marathon County Courthouse Complex.

 Q. How many copies do I bring with me?